 Here are a few reasons why.

 When you sleep on your stomach, it makes it difficult for your spine to be in a neutral position.
 This means that you are opening up the possibility of some back and neck problems because your spine is unable to support you.
 Additionally, you can’t sleep face-down in this position, so you are constantly turning your head to one side or the other, which puts a strain on the ligaments of the cervical spine.
 Doctors say that they rarely see a stomach sleeper that doesn’t have neck issues at some point in their life.

 While some people say that sleeping on their stomach alleviates issues with snoring, that may be simply because this position makes it harder to breathe.
 This position puts pressure on your diaphragm, which can lead to breathing problems while you’re sleeping.

 If you have back problems, you will likely feel the best sleeping on your back.
-This helps to distribute weight across your entire spine, rather than putting extra strain on a specific part.
-To help ensure that your spine’s natural curve stays as-is, put a pillow under your knees.
+This helps distribute weight across your entire spine, rather than putting extra strain on a specific part.
+Put a pillow under your knees to help ensure that your spine’s natural curve stays as-is.

 If you have neck problems, sleeping on your back or your side will give you the best options for sleep.

 If you snore and/or have sleep apnea problems, sleeping on your side may help alleviate those issues.
 According to a study, sleeping on your side is best if these are the problems you’re facing.

 If you are pregnant, sleeping on your side is best, specifically on your left side.
 That is because this position helps get healthy blood flow to the fetus.
 Sleeping on your back after 28 weeks is not recommended, as it can result in stillbirth in babies.